Skip to main content

 Change your password

 The best passwords are at least 12 characters, involving a random combination of upper- and lower-case letters, numbers, and symbols.
-Don't use personal information (like your birthday or street address).
+Don't use personal information (like family birth dates or street address).
 And don't reuse the same password.
-If a hacker cracks your email, all they have to do is test that same password on your bank or credit card account to gain access to your information—and money.
+If a hacker cracks one of your login credentials, all they have to do is test that same password on your bank or credit card account to gain access to your information—and money.
+For more tips, here's our guide to creating strong passwords as well as our recommendations for the best password managers.

 Use two-factor authentication